sebabrata-mukherjee/sebabrata-mukherjee.github.io/research.md

 ### Research

-**Keywords:** Optics & condensed matter physics, femtosecond laser-writing, photonic lattices, periodically modulated (Floquet) waveguide arrays, linear & nonlinear topological photonics, spatial solitons.
+**Keywords:** Optics & condensed matter physics, femtosecond laser writing, photonic lattices, periodically modulated (Floquet) waveguide arrays, linear & nonlinear topological photonics, spatial solitons.

 Our goal is to apply photonic technologies to discover new physics and find their applications, going beyond the traditional scope of